List of James Bond novels and short stories: Short stories

 In the summer of 1958, the CBS television network commissioned Fleming to write episodes of a television show based on the James Bond character.
 This deal came about after the success of the 1954 television adaptation of Casino Royale as an episode of the CBS television series Climax!
 Fleming agreed to the deal, and began to write outlines for the series; however, CBS later dropped the idea.
-In January and February of 1959 Fleming adapted four of the television plots into short stories and added a fifth story he had written in the summer of 1958.
+In January and February 1959 Fleming adapted four of the television plots into short stories and added a fifth story he had written in the summer of 1958.
 The stories were originally titled The Rough with the Smooth, although this was changed to For Your Eyes Only for publication, which included the subtitle Five Secret Occasions in the Life of James Bond.

 After Fleming's death, a second collection featuring two short stories was released, Octopussy and The Living Daylights.
 When the paperback edition of the book was published, "The Property of a Lady" was also included and, by 2002, "007 in New York" had been added to the book by Penguin Books.